If there were a way to have your fillers injected with less pain and less bruising, how many would opt for that choice? The choice is here now!

-A micro cannula is a very thin, tiny, flexible hollow tube with a smooth round tip.
+A micro-cannula is a very thin, tiny, flexible hollow tube with a smooth round tip.
 The sharp end is gone!
 Instead of many needle sticks, we only need a very few to provide entry points for the cannula.
-That means less needle marks, less pain and far less probability of bruising.
+That means fewer needle marks, less pain and far less probability of bruising.

 Micro-cannula injection requires a single entry point for a large area instead of many as occurs with a traditional needle.
 Because the tip of the cannula is smooth and rounded, small vessels are simply pushed out of the way instead of being cut – so instead of pain you’ll most frequently experience little more than pressure.

 How Does the Micro-Cannula Get into the Skin?

 An entry point is made with a traditional needle that is slightly larger than the microcannula.
 If desired, Dr. Fitzgerald will use a small amount of lidocaine to numb that area.
 Then the microcannula slides under the skin to the areas to be treated with filler.